Job Interview Question: What College Subjects Did You Like Best?

 Be honest.
 First and foremost, you don’t want to lie.
 Be honest about what you were interested in as a college student.
 Even if the subject you loved is not directly related to the job, you can still mention it.

 Be positive.
 While you should be honest, you also want to stay positive.
 Answers like “I wasn’t that interested in any subjects” will make you seem like someone without interests, and without drive.
-Use this question as a chance to show what you are passionate and curious about.
+Use this question as a chance to show what you are passionate about and how it aligns with the job.
+Oftentimes, classes and positive experiences in your targeted field of study will be catalysts for the career path you are taking so this question provides a great opportunity for positive discussion.

 Keep the job requirements in mind.
 Think of ways you can connect your experiences in a school subject to the skills required for the job.
 Sometimes this will be very obvious.
 For example, if you are applying for a job as an accountant, and your favorite subject was math, you can explain how your interest and skills in math have prepared you for the job.
 Sometimes, the connections are subtler.
 For example, if you are applying for a job as a paralegal, and your favorite subject was English, you can emphasize how you developed strong written and oral communication skills in English.